VanessaMancia/sudden-network-slowdown/README.md

 ## 📚 **Scenario:**
 During routine monitoring, the server team reported significant performance degradation affecting legacy systems in the `10.0.0.0/16` network.
 While external DDoS attacks were ruled out, internal traffic remained unrestricted.

-Observation: The `r3dant-ls-lab6` device exhibited abnormal network behavior.
+Observation: The `nessa-windows` device exhibited abnormal network behavior.
 Network traffic originating from internal hosts is unrestricted.
 There is also unrestricted use of PowerShell in the environment.

 Hypothesis: The security team suspected unauthorized scanning or data movement inside the network.